Virus i spuware (EN)

 How To Get Rid of the wmpscfgs.exe Virus, a Reader Contributed Guide

 How-To Geek reader Kan wrote in with a full guide to getting rid of the nasty wmpscfgs.exe virus, and we figured we should just share it with everybody, just in case anybody else comes across the same problem in the future.
+Note that this is a specific guide to getting rid of a specific virus, and was tested by a specific reader.
+We’ve not tested these steps personally.
+Symptoms of the wmpscfgs.exe Virus

+If you have Malwarebytes or Superantispyware software, these guys will detect it on every scan and will try to remove this virus.
+But the virus will just come back after a reboot.
+Even a safe mode boot (with or without network) will not work.
+A about IE not being your default browser will always popup without even clicking or opening up IE. I would not advise to click either yes or no on it.
+Just move the window in one of your monitor corners and see solution below.
 Windows UAC will misbehave and will keep on prompting whether you want to execute a previously executed startup program.
 This is gave the virus away for me hence i start scanning and investigating.
 If you try to allow one, UAC will be disabled.
 Strangely enough, if you enabled it, windows doesn’t prompt you to reboot which is also a giveaway that something is wrong!
 As changing the UAC settings will definitely ask for a reboot.
+Microsoft Security Essentials will detect that your startup programs (virus software, anti spyware/malware software, etc are viruses) and flag it as a virus.
+Another giveaway that something is awfully wrong!

 If you have the above symptoms, you pretty much have the virus I had yesterday.
 Here is what you can do to get rid of it.
 Don’t bother about scanning as scanners cant fully fix your problem and will end up corrupting your applications.